all4innov/pyOCNI/README.rst

 #.
 PyOCNI_Server_Address + location = OCCI_Location of (Kind/Mixin/Action) description
 #. location word refers to a kind or mixin location.

 PyOCNI offers two OCCI rendering formats : **HTTP and JSON**.
 The following commands are JSON specific.
-If you want to see HTTP command please check here.
+If you want to see HTTP command please check `here <https://github.com/mseknibilel/PyOCNI/blob/milestone/HTTP_HowTo.rst>`_.

 **Note:** To simplify the output, contents of the requests are available in section **json files to execute the HowTo**.